 A big proposed wind project in Idaho faces major local opposition

-Opposition is mounting to what would be one of the biggest wind energy projects on federal public land.
-A neighboring former Japanese internment camp has a constituency fighting it.
+Opposition is mounting to what would be one of the biggest wind energy projects on federal public land, near a former Japanese internment camp.
+There is a nearby constituency fighting the wind farm.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.